Veteran NY judge named as arbiter in Trump Mar-a-Lago probe

 The selection of Dearie, a former federal prosecutor who for years served as the chief judge of the federal court based in Brooklyn, came after both the Justice Department and Trump’s lawyers made clear they would be satisfied with his appointment as a so-called special master.

-In that role, Dearie will be responsible for reviewing the entire inventory of documents taken during the search of Mar-a-Lago — the FBI says it recovered more than 11,000 documents from the home during its search, including roughly 100 with classification markings — and segregating out any that may be covered by claims of privilege.
+As special master, Dearie will be responsible for reviewing the entire inventory of documents taken during the search of Mar-a-Lago — the FBI says it recovered about 11,000 documents from the home during its search, including roughly 100 with classification markings — and segregating out any that may be covered by claims of executive privilege or attorney-client privilege.
+He is also tasked with identifying any personal materials of Trump’s that should possibly be returned to him.

-Cannon directed the special master to first review the documents marked as classified, “and thereafter consider prompt adjustments to the Court’s Orders as necessary.”
+The Justice Department said last week that it did not believe that the special master should inspect records with classified markings or evaluate the former president’s claims of privilege.
+Cannon rejected both positions Thursday, directing the special master to prioritize in his review the documents marked as classified, “and thereafter consider prompt adjustments to the Court’s Orders as necessary.”
 She set a deadline of Nov.
-23 for the special master to complete the work.
+30 for the special master to complete the work.

 The Justice Department has been investigating for months the hoarding of top-secret materials and other classified documents at the Florida property after Trump left office.
 Citing national security concerns, it has said its investigation would be harmed if the judge did not quickly lift her block on the department from continuing to make use of the classified records in its probe.